RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 It is hard not only to find good starting point for learning about a new topic, but also to figure out how to proceed further and reach the desired level of proficiency.

-For specific topics, such as programming, there are many resources and tutorials that can help with this, e.g. [NeetCode](https://neetcode.io/) that provides a whole roadmap for preparing for coding interviews, but it is limited to problems that are created and hosted on LeetCode platform and lacks customization and misses the social aspect of learning, replacing it with a fixed set of exercises.
-Roadmaps for learning other topics are either more vague, or not interactive and static, and sometimes even nonexistent.

 **Problem 2**: *Setting up disciplined learning routines and sticking to them*.
 The lack of self-organization and discipline is a common problem for many people who